seL4/docs/FrequentlyAskedQuestions.rst

 Some of these previous verifications were impressive achievements that laid much of the groundwork without which the seL4 proofs would not have been achieved.
 It is only in the last 5-10 years that code verification and theorem proving technology has advanced enough to make large code-level proofs feasible.

-=== When and how often does seL4 get updated and re-proved? === We update the seL4 proofs semi-continously, usually whenever something is pulled into the master branch in the seL4 github repository.
+=== When and how often does seL4 get updated and re-proved? === We update the seL4 proofs semi-continuously, usually whenever something is pulled into the master branch in the seL4 github repository.
 You can see the proof updates coming through on https://github.com/seL4/l4v/commits/master and you can see the kernel revision the proof currently refers to in https://github.com/seL4/verification-manifest/blob/master/default.xml.
 This is usually the head of the master branch.

 The rough protocol for updates in the seL4 master branch is that, together with the kernel team, the verification team picks the next feature(s), isolates them on a separate small internal feature branch, starts verifying that, and when done, merges both into the proof repository and seL4 master.
 Occasionally, something new gets directly into master, is verified there and then pulled through to experimental.